psaegert/nli-nec/docs/project_log.md

 #### 2023-03-16
 *Paul*
 <br>
-Train the `nlinec-positive-2` model on only the positive data and medium granularity.
+Train the `nlinec-A-2` model on only the positive data and medium granularity (later repeated in `nlinec-E-2` with better training parameters).
-Begin training the `nlinec-2` model on the combined data and medium (2) granularity.
+Begin training the `nlinec-A-2` model on the combined data and medium (2) granularity.
 Discover increasing training loss and poor quality predictions, and stop the training early.
 Reformulate plan to monitor the training loss and nec accuracy in frequent intervals during training.